SamAbr/Wikipedia-Usage-Probability-Analysis-Project/README.md

    ```

 ### Usage
-1. Open the `wikipedia_usage_analysis.Rmd` file in RStudio or any R environment.
+1. Open the `Wikipedia Usage Probability Analysis.Rmd` file in RStudio or any R environment.
 2. Run the script to compute probabilities and generate PMF plots for Wikipedia usage among students.

 Witness the statistical magic as the script reveals insights into student engagement with Wikipedia!